 Record all inspections.

 Fishway Temperature Monitoring.
-From June 1 through September 30, measure water temperature at adult fishway entrances and exits and submit data to the Fish Passage Center (FPC) weekly for posting online.5.
+Fishway temperature data are posted on the Fish Passage Center (FPC) website.
+From June 1 through September 30, monitor fishway temperature data on the FPC website at least once per week to ensure data are being uploaded accurately.
+Contact USACE hydrology if any anomalies or equipment issues exist. .
 Ensure the location of the monitors meets the following criteria:

 Within 10 meters of all shore-oriented entrances and exits.